stakater-archive/StakaterCloudDocs-Archived/content/sre/onboarding/application-onboarding.md

-## Quick start guide for new projects
+# Add new application

-This quick guide covers the steps to set up a new project in the Stakater App Agility Platform.
+This quick guide covers the steps to set up a new project in gitops config repository.

-### Building and deploying your application
+### Deploying your application

-To onboard application in stakater app agility platform, you need to configure application and gitops repository.
+To onboard application in gitops config, you need to configure application and gitops repository.
 Following are the changes you need to make in order to on-board application.

 Replace angle brackets with following values in below templates:
-  - \<team> : Name of the team
+  - \<tenant> : Name of the tenant
   - \<application> : Name of git repository of the application
   - \<env>:  Environment name
   - \<gitops-repo>:  url of your gitops repo